NYPD Judge Recommends That The Officer Involved In Eric Garner's Death Be Fired

 Throughout the various investigations, Pantaleo has remained on the force but been on desk duty since Garner's death.

 Garner's family has repeatedly expressed frustration at how long it has taken for the disciplinary process to play out.
+In 2015, New York City officials agreed to pay the family nearly $6 million to head off a civil lawsuit.